 4. Sleeping the Wrong Way

 The best position to sleep in is on your back, as it prevents those deep wrinkles and creases we get from smashing our face into a pillow.
 It also helps prevent sagging and wrinkles on your décolletage.
-The best anti-aging practice includes sleeping on a silk or copper-infused pillowcase to help keep hair and skin smooth.
+The best anti-aging practice also includes sleeping on a silk or copper-infused pillowcase to help keep hair and skin smooth.